About Sidmouth Fringe Sessions

-The Sidmouth Fringe coincides with the famous Sidmouth Folk Festival week established over 60 years ago.
+The Sidmouth Fringe coincides with the famous Sidmouth Folk Festival week now in its 62nd year!
 However the Fringe Sessions are completely independent and aim to complement the traditional folk music and dance performances held down in the town all week.
 Check out what's happening at the main festival website here...

 “It’s THE festival I go to to find my new favourite band or artist”

 James Santer - Presenter/Producer